daspec/daspec-js-npm/README.md

 ## NPM script

-Install daspec to your project repository
+Install `daspec` to your project repository

     npm install daspec --save-dev

-Create a config file telling daspec where your specs and JS sources are:
+Create a config file pointing `daspec` to your specs and step files.
+For a list of supported options, see the [DaSpec Command Usage Page](lib/usage.txt).
+Each command line argument corresponds to the configuration key of the same name, just without the `--` prefix.
+For example:

     {
     	"specs": ["specs/*.md"],